joelcarterstn/deployment-stacks/TUTORIAL.md

 - `DenyDelete`: Prevent delete operations
 - `DenyWriteAndDelete`: Prevent deletion or modification

-The Azure PowerShell interface also includes these parameters to customize the deny assignment:
+The Azure PowerShell interface also includes parameters to customize the deny assignment:

 - `-DenySettingsExcludedPrincipal`
 - `-DenySettingsApplyToChildScopes`